MicrosoftDocs/customer-insights/ci-docs/journeys/faqs-copilot-general.md

 ---
-title: Responsible AI FAQs for the copilot in Customer Insights - Journeys
+title: Responsible AI FAQs for the Customer Insights - Journeys copilot
-description: The Responsible AI FAQs discuss the general Copilot and the key considerations for making use of this technology responsibly. ms.date: 01/30/2024 ms.topic: article
+description: The Responsible AI FAQs discuss the general copilot and the key considerations for making use of this technology responsibly. ms.date: 01/30/2024 ms.topic: article
 author: alfergus